flashcarts/flashcard-archive/archive/r4isdhc.com/README.txt

     3. Copy the files inside of the `R4-clone YSMenu` folder to the root of your microSD card.
     4. Launch YSMenu.nds from the flashcards file list.

+2014+ r4isdhc.com flashcards:

+There are two modern kernels that you can use to play games, these are YSMenu and R4iMenu 4.3 (r4isdhc.com_2014-and-above_DEMON_4.3).

+Both kernels have their own little quirks.
+If you choose to use R4iMenu, you should only use the built-in cheat database.
+Other cheat databases can often be unusable depending on the length of the cheat names and descriptions.
+If the name of the cheat is too long, it will either be cut off, or the entire cheat list will appear to be corrupted.
+Cheats in R4iMenu can sometimes break gameplay too as the kernel seems to refuse to use certain cheat codes.
+R4iMenu also has some issues with homebrew compatibility, with some apps - such as TwiLight Menu++ - refusing to boot at all.

+YSMenu does not have the same issues with cheat databases, but it is strict on what it will load.
+A game must have patches in YSMenu's database before it is able to launch.
+If the game you are trying to load doesn't have patches, an error code will be displayed and you will have to turn off your console.
+This is a major issue for new ROM hacks as YSMenu does not have patches for them.
+YSMenu also does not support any form of RTS.

 Cheats:
     - YSMenu: TTMenu/usrcheat.dat
     - BL2CK: __rpg/cheats/usrcheat.dat